 When we hear someone talk about amplifiers, we instinctively tend to think about the guitar or bass guitar.
 However, keyboard players often use an amp rather than going straight into a PA system.

-We are going to review some of the best keyboard amps available right now.
+We are going to review some of the best keyboard amps available in 2020.
 We will also explain some of the reasons for using a keyboard amp and how to find the best one for you.

 Let’s get started!

 - Roland KC-600

 - Behringer Ultratone K900FX

 - Peavey KB 1